Teens and Birth Control

 birth control method, also consider protecting yourself against sexually

-transmitted diseases.
-Condoms give the most effective STD protection for both partners, no matter what other birth control method
+transmitted infections.
+Condoms give the most effective STI protection for both partners, no matter what other birth control method

 used alone are not highly dependable.

 Birth control methods for teenagers